 You may follow the steps given below to rescue your data from crashed Android devices.

 1. Download and install the software on your PC.
-Run the software and then select Data Recovery feature. using a USB, connect your device to the PC.
+Run the software and then select the Data Recovery feature.
+Using a USB, connect your device to the PC.

 4. You will now see device options before you.
 Select yours and move on to feed in your device name and model details.

-6. As long as you phone is in Download mode, the software will start to analyze phone data.
+6. As long as your phone is in Download mode, the software will start to analyze phone data.

 7. Finally, the process will take a few minutes to scan and display your phone data.
 Select “Recover to Computer” to retrieve all data on your PC as a backup.

 Using Dr.Fone Damage Extraction software is intuitive and very safe.
 It prevents data loss and allows you to adopt various ways to recover your device from the Android system crash issue.